smartdrop85/samples/README.md

-This a sample code repo.
+1. npm install - install all dependencies
+2. npm test - run tests
-Tests will not start as no url is given.
+3. Tests wont run as no url is specified in config!
-Each language sample is in its branch.
-Improvements and thoughtful crirics are welcome.